andrepatta/etn-desktop-wallet-guide/electroneum-GUI-guide.md

 (1) **Simple mode:** This mode will connect your wallet to a
     remote node.
 Please note that remote nodes may weaken your privacy.
-    Choose this if you have low privacy requirement, need to quickly access the Monero network, and only intend to manage small amount of Monero.\
+    Choose this if you have low privacy requirement, need to quickly access the Electroneum network, and only intend to manage small amount of Electroneum.\
 (2) **Simple mode (bootstrap):** This mode is similar to the previous
     one, as it will connect you to a remote node, but will download the blockchain to your local drive in the background.
 As soon as you have a local copy of the entire blockchain, you will be connected to your local node.
-It allows you to start using Monero immediately and have a fallback option if your local blockchain needs to sync new blocks while offering the privacy benefits of a full node when fully synced.\
+It allows you to start using Electroneum immediately and have a fallback option if your local blockchain needs to sync new blocks while offering the privacy benefits of a full node when fully synced.\